Nobuyo Ōyama: After Doraemon

 After leaving the Doraemon franchise, Ōyama focused on giving lectures and making television and radio appearances.
 She also continued her voice acting work, narrating shows such as Gansou!
 Debuya.

+In March 2005, Ōyama received the Broadcasting Woman Award.

-In May 2006, she published an autobiographical essay titled, I Was Doraemon.
+In May 2006, Ōyama published an autobiographical essay titled, I Was Doraemon.
 26 Years of Tears and Laughter which focused on detailing her 26 years voicing Doraemon and was published by Shogakukan.

 Six months later, she was awarded a special prize at the 11th Kobe Animation Awards for her achievements on Doraemon alongside her Doraemon co-stars Noriko Ohara, Michiko Nomura, Kaneta Kimotsuki, and Kazuya Tatekabe.
-The following year in March 2007, they received the 3rd Lifetime Achievement Award at the Tokyo International Anime Fair 2007.
+The following year in March 2007, they received the Merit Award of the Tokyo Anime Awards at the Tokyo International Anime Fair.

-In April 2007, Ōyama became principal of the Acoustic Arts College (which was located in Nishi-Shinbashi, Minato-ku, Tokyo).
+In April 2007, Ōyama became principal of the Acoustic Arts College in Nishi-Shinbashi, Minato-ku, Tokyo.
 In addition to organizing the curriculum, she also taught many day and night classes for the voice actor and announcer courses, providing direct instructions to students.

-On April 24, 2008, while she was preparing for class in the principal's office at the Acoustic Arts College, Ōyama suffered a cerebral infarction and was hospitalized, but with proper medication, she was discharged on August 17.
+On April 24, 2008, while preparing for class in the principal's office at the Acoustic Arts College, Ōyama suffered a cerebral infarction and was hospitalized, but with proper medication, she was discharged on August 17.
 Through home recuperation and rehabilitation, she ended up recovering to where she was able to carry out daily activities without worry.

-In 2010, Ōyama portrayed the antagonist Monokuma in the PSP video game Danganronpa: Academy of Hope and High School Student of Despair.
-She continued to voice Monokuma in the Danganronpa franchise, and in 2013, the series was made into an adult television anime adaptation called Danganronpa: The Animation, which was both her first TV anime appearance since the Doraemon anime series and her first appearance in a late-night television anime.
+In 2010, Ōyama portrayed the antagonist Monokuma in the PSP video game Danganronpa: Trigger Happy Havoc.
+She continued to voice Monokuma in the Danganronpa franchise, and in 2013, the series was made into a television anime adaptation entitled Danganronpa: The Animation, which was both her first TV anime appearance since Doraemon and her first appearance in a late-night television anime.

 In April 2011, Ōyama decided to step down from her position as principal of the Acoustic Arts College and became its honorary president.
 Though she stepped back from most practical duties, she continued to give special lectures once every few months until 2013.
-Around this time, she started limiting her on work, citing poor health caused by a busy and intense work schedule.
+Around this time, she started limiting her work, citing poor health caused by a busy and intense work schedule.